 - Make sure all the gadgets are switched off, the driver's window lowered and open the bonnet.

-- Then close all the doors and take the key out of the ignition.
+- Then close the doors but don't lock them - and take the key out of the ignition.

 - Wait for 3 minutes, disconnect a battery terminal and wait for a further 15 seconds.

 - Re-attach the battery terminals and wait a further 15 seconds keeping the doors closed.